 The University's system of performance management will include the following components:

-An individualized work plan (Performance Management Form) prepared annually for each classified (SPA) employee which includes performance expectations and incorporates an interim review of performance.
+An individualized work plan (Performance Management Form) prepared annually for each classified (SHRA) employee which includes performance expectations and incorporates an interim review of performance.

 In completing the work plan, primary job responsibilities are identified and further broken down into significant tasks within each competency for which performance expectations are developed using S.M.A.R.T. goals.